Rehabilitation for personal injury victims – forty years on

 Posted on 23rd October 2017

-Back when the firm was first opened in 1977, there was very little by way of rehabilitation offered to clients who had sustained injuries through no fault of their own.
+Back when the firm was first opened in 1977, there was very little by way of rehabilitation offered to clients who had sustained personal injuries through no fault of their own.

 Over the past 20 to30 years, the benefits of early rehabilitation have been researched and it is now generally accepted that a better outcome is achieved the sooner an injured person receives treatment and rehabilitation.
 Early rehabilitation can not only benefit the claimant in terms of achieving a quicker or more beneficial recovery, research has also revealed that the right treatment early on, can also save long term costs.

-Where injuries have been sustained as a result of an accident, it can often take many months, if not years before liability is resolved or a final settlement is achieved.
+Where personal injuries have been sustained as a result of an accident, it can often take many months, if not years before liability is resolved or a final settlement is achieved.
 So how can an injured claimant in this situation obtain much needed early rehabilitation and who will pay for this?

 Whilst we are fortunate in the UK to have a fantastic NHS, it is common knowledge that the NHS has limited resources and may not have capacity to provide such treatment at an early stage.